 Depending on where you’re located, you may need to make other deductions.
 In the US, for example, your employees pay into Medicare with each paycheck.

 There are some taxes that are paid by you as the employer.
 Employment payroll taxes often include amounts for unemployment insurance programs.
+Also, read about the common traits of bosses.

 Employer Payroll Taxes in the US